FAQ

 What's free vs. paid?

-The free preview shows your overall A–F environmental grade, the grade for each of the four categories, and a plain-English summary for the first (most serious) category.
-The paid report unlocks all findings, data points, action steps, and explanations for every section.
+The free preview shows your overall A-F environmental grade, the grade for each category, and a short signal summary.
+The paid profile unlocks full findings, official source links, plain-English explanations, and next verification steps for every section.
+You can view a sample full profile before paying.

 How does the 2-report bundle work?